Frequently Asked Questions

 How accurate is the income-to-wealth estimate?

 It is an approximation.
-When you enter your income instead of net wealth directly, the tool uses up to 18 factors — including age, homeownership, savings rate, and debt — to estimate your likely net wealth.
+When you enter your income instead of net wealth directly, the tool uses up to 18 factors.
+Including age, homeownership, savings rate, and debt.
+To estimate your likely net wealth.
 A range is shown to reflect the inherent uncertainty.
 For the most accurate result, enter your net wealth directly.

 Where does the data come from?